Volunteer Opportunities and Partner Organizations

 Rose Court Tenants Association

-The tenants take care of the street tree beds in Inwood along Academy Street from Broadway to Sherman Avenue and along Broadway from W. 204th to Dyckman Streets.
+The tenants take care of the street tree beds in Inwood along Academy Street from Broadway to Sherman Avenue and along Broadway from West 204th Street to Dyckman Street.
 They fundraise for and build tree guards and beautify the tree beds with a variety of flowers.

 Contact: Luz Bermudez at (917) 373-5701.